 • Photosensitizing agents: Concomitant use of other known photosensitizing agents may increase the degree of photosensitivity reaction.

 • Appropriate use: For external use only.
 Do not apply to eyes or mucous membranes.
-Application of solution (Levulan Kerastick) should involve either scalp or face lesions, although not simultaneously; avoid application to perilesional skin.
+Application of solution (Levulan Kerastick) should involve lesions on the scalp, face, or upper extremities, although not simultaneously; avoid application to perilesional skin.
 Should be applied by a qualified health professional.

 Animal reproduction studies have not been conducted.
-Systemic absorption following topical application of the gel is negligible.
+Systemic absorption following topical application is negligible.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)